Jonat-Fu/Jonat-Fu/README.md

 ### Hi there 👋
-Je suis actuellement en formation pour devenir Développeur web/web mobile full stack
+Je suis actuellement en formation pour devenir Développeur web/web mobile

 <!--
 **JonatFu/JonatFu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.